Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 correction, which gave the robot time to evaluate whether the correction had worked before firing another one.

-Finally, the recovery behavior during back_up() was tuned after we noticed that the robot would sometimes reverse into the opposite wall after a crash.
-We adjusted the counter-steer direction during the reverse phase so the nose swings away from the wall that was hit, and added a second steering pulse in cases where the robot times out during recovery.
+The 99 second run time limit was also the result of physical testing.
+We timed several complete runs and measured where the robot ended up after each one.
+We adjusted the timer until the robot stopped consistently close to its starting position, which we used as our parking point.

 ## 4. Engineering Decisions